puneeth579/jsonsrv/README.md

 **Note on `POST` requests**: When a *POST* request is received, all responses allowing caching additionally contain  a `Content-Location` header pointing to the url of the *GET* version, as explained in ([rfc7231](http://www.rfc-editor.org/rfc/rfc7231.txt) 4.3.3).

 **Note on `Expires` header**: An `Expires` header with an outdated value `Thu, 01 Jan 1970 00:00:00 GMT` is returned in every response regardless of the case.
 This is in order to avoid legacy shared caches (that might ignore the cache-control header) caching the response, since in every case the `private` directive is used.
 See [rfc2616 sec14.9.3](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.3) for more details.

+### Getting servlet objects from actions
+Despite of being businness oriented, actions might need to use some servlet-related objects, like request, response, session, application ...

+For this purpose,  the helper class [JsonActionContext](src/main/java/org/brutusin/jsonsrv/JsonActionContext.java) exists.
+By making use of thread-locality, this class lets the executing action access their current servlet-related objects, by simply calling 'JsonActionContext.getInstance()' in a static way.

 ##Configuration and extensions